Observing the Deadlines

 You must request permission from your Association Dean if dropping from a course will leave you with fewer than 12 credits.
-Drops below the minimum cannot be made using SIS, but must be done using a Course Action Form; file a petition with the Association Dean requesting permission to carry a reduced course load.
-Note that you will incur an Academic Warning.
+Drops below the minimum cannot be made using SIS, but must be done using a Request for Reduced Course Load, requesting permission to carry a reduced course load.
+Note that you will incur an Academic Probation.
 This may also jeopardize your financial aid, your full-time student status for purposes of NCAA eligibility, parents’ health insurance, veterans’ benefits, international student visa, and automobile insurance for "Good Student" discounts.
 It is your responsibility to check on these items as relevant.

 If, after the drop deadline has passed, you find yourself enrolled in a class you never attended or forgot to drop, you will have to withdraw from the class using the College's withdrawal form.